ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assignment-types.md

 programming projects, each of which is connected to two of the levels in [Bloom's Taxonomy](bloms-taxonomy.md) and therefore designed to develop your programming knowledge and skills in a systematic and scaffolded fashion.

+- **Source Code Surveys** connect to the **remember** and **understanding** levels of Bloom's taxonomy and invite learners to build a basic understanding of the building blocks of programs.
+Aimed at ensuring that you can remember and understand how programming language constructs and the functions in a program work, these projects ask you to run a program, observe its output, and describe its source source through technical writing.